 One of his earliest and most important sculptural works, Oggetti in meno (Minus Objects), is considered fundamental to the birth of Arte Povera, an art movement theorized by Germano Celant in 1967.
 The term translates to poor art, but the movement as a whole encompassed far more than the use of humble materials.
 During the sixties and seventies, several young artists based in Italy strove to create work in a spirit of experimentation and openness, and Pistoletto is widely acknowledged as one of the leading proponents of the trend.

 Michelangelo Pistoletto was born in Biella, Italy in 1933.
 Since the 1950s, he has exhibited extensively and his work is owned by numerous museums and institutions worldwide including the Museum of Modern Art, New York, the Hirshhorn Museum and Sculpture Garden, Washington DC, the Tate Modern, London, and the Reina Sofia Museum, Madrid.
-Important exhibitions have been presented at the Walker Art Center, Minneapolis, Palazzo Grassi, Venice, Palacio de Cristal, Madrid, Galleria Nazionale d’Arte Moderna, Rome, and Museu d’Art Contemporani de Barcelona, and most recently at the Philadelphia Museum of Art, Philadelphia, MAXXI, Rome, and the Serpentine Gallery, and at the Louvre in Paris in 2013.
+Recent solo exhibitions have been presented at the Philadelphia Museum of Art, MAXXI, the Serpentine Gallery, and at the Louvre in Paris in 2013.
 His work has been included in major international exhibitions including the Venice Biennale on eleven separate occasions, and four iterations of Documenta, and he was the 2013 recipient of the prestigious Praemium Imperiale Award for Painting.
 Rizzoli recently published a new monograph on the artist, The Voice of Pistoletto, in October 2014.
 The artist lives and works in Biella, where he founded the interdisciplinary laboratory Cittadellarte.